Macmillan Community Cancer Navigators

 For domestic needle disposal

-You will need to attend the surgery for a clinician to complete a referral form to the local council.
+You will need to attend the surgery to complete a referral form to the local council.

 Speak out against abuse